My period is very light, am I pregnant?

 Other causes of bleeding in early pregnancy

-Heavier bleeding during the first 12 weeks of pregnancy can be due to miscarriage, which is very common in early pregnancy compared with later on in pregnancy, and is normally not something that could have been prevented.
-Unfortunately, it can happen when there is a genetic or developmental abnormality in the growing foetus, or a hormonal or blood clotting problem.
+Heavier bleeding during the first 12 weeks of pregnancy can be due to miscarriage2, which is very common in early pregnancy compared with later on in pregnancy, and is normally not something that could have been prevented.
+Unfortunately, it can happen when there is a genetic or developmental abnormality in the growing foetus.3

 In pregnancy, the hormonal changes can cause the cervix to become thinner and more vascular.
 This may cause it to bleed more easily on trauma, such as just after penetrative sex, for example.